• Recipes

 Chanko Nabe is one of the classic styles of Nabe and well known in Japan.
 It is eaten by sumo wrestlers and served in massive quantities.
 Chanko is a term to categorize the foods that sumo wrestlers cook.
 So for example, if a sumo wrestler makes curry, it is a type of Chanko.
 So Chanko Nabe could also be considered sumo wrestler hot pot.

 If you have ever searched for Chanko Nabe recipes, I bet every recipe you have seen has different ingredients.
 It is a feature of Chanko Nabe.
 There is no exact rule for what needs to be included in Chanko Nabe.
 Almost anything, meat, seafood, and vegetables, can be in it.
 Unlike other Nabe which use dashi, kimchi, or soy based soups; Chanko Nabe’s soup base is chicken stock.
-After you cook with a lot of ingredients in chicken soup, the soup gets a rich and deep flavor.
+After you cook with a lot of ingredients in chicken stock, the soup gets a rich and deep flavor.

-Chanko Nabe ingredients
+The Ingredients for Chanko Nabe

 For the other ingredients, you can throw anything into the pot!
 I will share some ideas but if you don’t have everything or if you want to try something different you should!